An ISO 8601 date/time/duration parser and formater

 This module implements ISO 8601 date, time and duration parsing.
 The implementation follows ISO8601:2004 standard, and implements only date/time representations mentioned in the standard.
 If something is not mentioned there, then it is treated as non existent, and not as an allowed option.

 For instance, ISO8601:2004 never mentions 2 digit years.
 So, it is not intended by this module to support 2 digit years. (while it may still be valid as ISO date, because it is not explicitly forbidden.)
-Another example is, when no time zone information is given for a time, then it should be interpreted as local time, and not UTC.
+Another example is, that if no time zone designation is given for a time, the it is a local time, and not UTC.

 - Currently there are four parsing methods available.

 - parses an ISO 8601 time string into a time object

 - parses an ISO 8601 date string into a date object

 - parses an ISO 8601 date-time string into a datetime object